[Skip to Content]

 If you're concerned about a milk allergy, it's always best to talk with your child's doctor and work together to choose a formula that's safe for your baby.

 Do not try to make your own formula.
-Commercial formulas are approved by the U.S. Food and Drug Administration (FDA) and created through a very specialized process that cannot be duplicated at home.
+Commercial formulas are approved by the U.S. Food and Drug Administration (FDA) and created through a special process that cannot be done at home.
 Other types of milk that might be safe for an older child with a milk allergy are not safe for infants.

 When your child is ready for solids foods, the best way to be sure a food is milk-free is to read the food label.
 Manufacturers of foods sold in the United States must state on their labels whether the foods contain milk.
 Check the ingredients list first.